ptibogxiv/doliconnect/readme.txt

 1. Download the plugin via WordPress.org
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Navigate to "Doliconnect", follow the instructions and complete settings.
+4. Navigate to "Doliconnect", follow the instructions, and complete the settings.

 Dolibarr configuration steps:

 1. Activate the REST API for Dolibarr: go to menu _Home > Setup > Modules/Applications_ and activate the _API/Web services (REST server)_.
-2. Generate and copy a specific user API key with full/admin rights: go to menu _Home > Users & groups_, select your admin user in the list.
-Once on the User card, click the _Modify_ button and generate and copy the _Key for API_ (see screenshot).
-Click the _Save_ button.
+2. Generate and copy a specific user API key with full/admin rights: go to menu _Home > Users & groups_, select your admin user in the list, click _Modify_, generate and copy the _Key for API_ (see screenshot), then click _Save_.
-3. Your dolibarr needs to have the Doliconnector module which can be freely downloaded on Dolistore or Github [Github](https://github.com/ptibogxiv/doliconnector/releases)
+3. Your Dolibarr installation needs the Doliconnector module, which can be freely downloaded from Dolistore or GitHub: [GitHub](https://github.com/ptibogxiv/doliconnector/releases)

 WordPress configuration steps:
 1. Go to WordPress Admin > Settings > Doliconnect
-2. BE CAREFUL, in multisite blog, there is a netword settings page too for keys and general settings!
+2. BE CAREFUL: in a multisite blog, there is also a network settings page for keys and general settings!

 == Frequently Asked Questions ==

-1. From Dolibarr 13.X, Doliconnect supports rights of Dolibarr for view/edit/delete datas via WordPress.
+1. From Dolibarr 13.x, Doliconnect supports Dolibarr permissions for viewing, editing, and deleting data via WordPress.
-2. Using old and unupdated Dolibarr can do some mistakes or less functionnality.
+2. Using an old or outdated Dolibarr version may cause errors or reduced functionality.
 Please check compatibility!
 3. Always delete WordPress transients after changing settings in Dolibarr.
-All datas are saved with transients in WordPress
+All data are cached using transients in WordPress.

 = Dolibarr compatibility =